DavidToca/gitignore-gem/README.md

 Gitignore Gem
 =============
-Command line program that allows to generate .gitignore files base on predefined templates (in the future you will be able to create your own templates)
+Command line program that allows to generate .gitignore files base on predefined templates (in the future you will be able to create your own templates).
+If you already have a .gitignore file, the content of the templates will be append to it.

 DISCLAIMER  !!!